IrvingGomez/PersonalWebpage/content/courses/ml2021/_index.md

   <li>
     <span class="inline-svg"> <img src="Python-logo.svg"/>
       <a href="5_best_fit_line_2_with_objects.py">
-        Best fit of a line by least squares with confidence regions, using python class.
+        Best fit of a line by least squares with confidence regions, using a python class.
       </a>
     </span>
   </li>